Mellon launches $250M project to remake American monuments

-NEW ORLEANS (AP) — At a time of intense scrutiny in America over who is commemorated in public parks or in front of courthouses, the Andrew W. Mellon Foundation announced Monday it is spending $250 million over five years to build new monuments or memorials, add context to already existing ones and relocate others.
+NEW ORLEANS — At a time of intense scrutiny in America over who is commemorated in public parks or in front of courthouses, the Andrew W. Mellon Foundation announced Monday it is spending $250 million over five years to build new monuments or memorials, add context to already-existing ones and relocate others.

-The money comes at a time when the U.S. has been grappling with what to do with monuments such as the vast array of Confederate memorials located mostly in the South that many people find offensive, or statues of explorer Christopher Columbus who has been denounced for his atrocities against indigenous people.
+The money comes while the U.S. has been grappling with what to do with monuments such as the array of Confederate memorials located mostly in the South that many people find offensive or statues of explorer Christopher Columbus, who has been denounced for his atrocities against indigenous people.
 The effort to remove offensive monuments has gained new strength this year amid widespread protests focusing on racial injustice.

 She said the primary focus of the project isn’t the relocating of monuments but instead on helping ensure greater representation of historically forgotten or underrepresented communities.
 For example, she said less than 2% of the historic sites on the National Historic Register are about African Americans and the numbers are even fewer for Latinx, Asian American or Native American people.